Shu – Ha – Ri

 Whether the above-mentioned system is still practiced in today’s Aikido in Japan, or whether it is workable here in the United States where culture, life-style, and way of thinking are so different, is not my present interest.
 I am convinced, however, that this system still carries profound value for today’s society, as it presents deep insight into the growth of humankind.
 Furthermore, it clarifies the responsibilities of the teacher and student, thus contributing to the establishment of an ideal relationship between the two.

-- It is not usual to internalize basic skills and knowledge as in the Shu phase.
-Even artisans develop most of their skills after school, when they are lucky enough to meet a good master that has and the skills and the ability and patience to teach the youngster.
-In modern education that might even be wishful thinking, however I mis even internalization of the most basic skills and values.
-“We show you once, we ask you if you know it, and if you can give a satisfying answer we forget about it” is what I remember most…
+It is not usual to invest in internalizing basic skills and knowledge as practiced in the Shu phase.
+Even artisans develop most of their skills after school, when they are lucky enough to meet a good master.
+One that has the skills, the ability and patience to teach the youngster.
+In modern education I miss the internalization of the most basic skills and values.
+“We show you once, we ask you if you know it, and if you can give a satisfying answer we forget about it” is what I experienced in most of my own education…

 Albert Einstein about our learning-factories: